 SUMMARY OF THE RENAISSANCE

 The Renaissance was a period of ardent cultural and scientific rediscovery.
 Many examples of Renaissance art and architecture are with us to this day.
+Opera is Renaissance creation and is still a popular genre in the classical world.
 A visit to Florence is a must for Renaissance scholars.

 But the power and excesses of the Roman Catholic Church during the Renaissance proved a step too far for some.
 Believing that the Catholic Church had deviated from traditional Christian practice, Martin Luther’s Ninety-Five Theses document in Germany challenged the ecclesiastical status quo.